-Be sure to keep accurate records and receipts of your copayments and coinsurance to ensure the plan's calculation of your out-of-pocket maximum is reflected accurately.
+Be sure to keep accurate records of your copayments and coinsurance since you are responsible for informing us when you reach the maximum.

 Carryover

 If you changed to this Plan during open season from a plan with a catastrophic protection benefit and the effective date of the change was after January 1, any expenses that would have applied to that plan's catastrophic benefit during the prior year will be covered by your old plan if they are for care you received in January before your effective date of coverage in this Plan.
 If you have already met your old plan's catastrophic protection benefit level in full, it will continue to apply until the effective date of your coverage in this Plan.
 If you have not met this expense level in full, your old plan will first apply your covered out-of-pocket expense until the prior year's catastrophic level is reached and then apply the catastrophic protection benefit to covered out-of-pocket expenses incurred from that point until the effective date of your coverage in this Plan.
 Your old plan will pay then covered expenses according to this years benefit, benefit changes are effective January 1.